Creating an Hello World Datapack with Kore

 Step 3: Creating the Function File

-folder, create a new folder namedhello_world
+- Inside the datafolder, create a new folder namedhello_world.

-. - Inside the
+- Inside the hello_worldfolder, create a folder namedfunctions.

 Step 4: Loading the Datapack